-Notify main office staff by 9:00 a.m. if your child will be late or absent.
+Notify the main office staff by 9 a.m. if your child will be late or absent.
 Communicating with your child's teacher about an absence or tardy is not sufficient.
 Failure to report an absence using one of the three options below will result in your child being recorded unexcused.
 Unexcused absences add up and may become a truancy issue if disregarded.
 Communicate with the school about absences and tardies in one of three ways:

-- 1. By phone 612-788-9095 - 2.
-Online via the "Quick Link" at the bottom of the Yinghua Website - 3.
+- 1. By phone, 612-788-9095 - 2.
+Online on the Yinghua Website via the turquoise "Report An Absence" button (upper right-hand side) or "Quick Link" (bottom of the page) - 3.
 Via handwritten note to the Attendance Clerk delivered to the school office